rodralez/NaveGo/README.md

 * Processing of a loosely-coupled integrated navigation system (INS/GPS).

+* Simulation of inertial sensors and GPS.

+* Zero Velocity Update (ZUPT) detection algorithm (in an early stage).

 * Implementation of the Allan variance procedure to characterize inertial sensors' typical errors.

-* Simulation of inertial sensors and GPS.

 ## How to cite this work